Caught On Camera: ExxonMobil Lobbyist Describes Senate Strategy

-Category: World Politics Hits: 2So why isn't this story being pounded by our craven corporate media?
+Category: World Politics Hits: 8So why isn't this story being pounded by our craven corporate media?
 It's certainly timely, considering the world is on fire and all.
 Via Channel 4 in Britain, a senior ExxonMobil lobbyist has been caught on camera revealing how the company uses its power and influence to water down US climate legislation, most recently the climate change projects included in the infrastructure bill.
 Go read it all.
 The explosive footage was obtained by Unearthed, Greenpeace UK’s investigative platform, who posed as head-hunters to obtain the information from one of ExxonMobil’s most senior Washington lobbyists.
 The recordings appear to reveal the secretive behind-the-scenes activities of a lobbyist for a company that claims in public to support action on climate change, while fighting against legislative attempts to tackle it.
 "A senior ExxonMobil lobbyist has been captured on camera revealing how the oil giant is using its power and influence to water down US climate legislation."https://t.co/ZE9fQuGDWB pic.twitter.com/7CKRIf4tNS — Akshat Rathi (@AkshatRathi) June 30, 2021

 Read more https://crooksandliars.com/2021/06/secret-camera-catches-exxonmobil-lobbyist